ricsirigu/ricsirigu.github.io/src/data/experiences/experience-2/index.md

 endDate: 'Jun 2018'
 ---

-Developed backend and frontend systems for web and mobile applications using Node.js and React.
-Mentored junior developers and promoted clean code principles and collaborative workflows.
+Developed backend and frontend systems for web and mobile applications using Node.js and React, while mentoring junior developers and promoting clean code and collaborative engineering practices.